kwonminki/Asyrp_official/README.md

 If you want to use custom dataset, you can use `config/custom.yml` file.
 - You have to match `data.dataset` in `custom.yml` with your data domain.
 For example, if you want to use Human Face images, `data.dataset` should be `CelebA_HQ` or `FFHQ`.
 - `data.category` should be `'CUSTOM'`
-- Then, you can simply use arguments:
+- Then, you can use the below arguments:
 ```
 --custom_train_dataset_dir "your/costom/dataset/dir/train"    \
 --custom_test_dataset_dir "your/costom/dataset/dir/test"      \